Information you need to know if you want to spend time with your child over the summer

 How much of a say are you willing to let your wife have in deciding where and when you take your children on summer vacation?
 Should there be different rules for if you are traveling out of the state or out of the country?
 Should it be enough for you to provide notice of your intentions, or will your wife insist on having more-detailed information?

 While you are on summer vacation with your children, your wife will most likely want the opportunity to speak with them.
 During the divorce process, you can establish rules around when and how often your wife will be allowed to call to check-in.

 Finally, if your child is scheduled to attend camp over summer, or if he or she will have practices, games, recitals, or other events that conflict with your trip-planning window, you should decide in advance how to address these types of conflicts as well.

 Speak with an Attorney at MR. Men’s Rights Divorce & Family Law of New Jersey by Schultz & Associates, LLC

 Would you like more information about protecting your rights as a father during your divorce?
-If so, we encourage you to contact us for a confidential initial consultation.
+If so, we encourage you to contact us for a confidential initial case evaluation.
 To speak with an attorney at MR. Men’s Rights Divorce & Family Law of New Jersey by Schultz & Associates, LLC, call us at 201-654-4263 or request an appointment online today.